 When your reader learns something new and how to go about doing it, they will come back for more.
-When you share a new resource to make their life easier in some way, you will make a connection.
+Sharing new resources to make their life easier in some way will help you make a connection.

-When you share something from your personal experiences like adopting a new pet or something cute your kids did, they will see you more as a person than someone sitting behind a screen.
+Also, sharing your personal experiences like adopting a new pet or something cute your kids did, will make your audience see you more as a person than someone sitting behind a screen.

 When people think of monetizing their blogs, they immediately think of running ads.
 This drives me crazy.